schreck4761/ibm_coding_exercise/README.md

 A simple Spring Boot Application which exposes a REST Api for managing an employee payroll.

+Execute main.sh to build and run as a docker container

 ### Helpful Links
 <a href="https://github.com/spring-projects/spring-hateoas-examples">Spring Projects Hateoas Example </br>
 <a href="https://start.spring.io/">Start String</a></br>